 I was shocked by San Francisco’s thriving cycling and bike commuting culture, having always assumed the city was too steep and congested for all but diehard cyclists to navigate.
 That’s absolutely not the case.
 On the weekday portion of my visit, the ever-present trickle of cyclists on city streets became a stream during the morning and evening rushes.
 On weekends, the stream never let up.

 San Francisco Bicycle Rentals has locations in Fisherman’s Wharf and Golden Gate Park (on the Haight-Ashbury side).
-Rates start at $7 per hour or $32 per day, including accessories, but you get a 20% discount on the day rate when you book ahead online.
+Rates start at $30 per day, including accessories, but you get a 20% discount on the day rate when you book ahead online.